FB Pixel

 29 July 2025

 We do bang on about ragwort!
-It is an excellent plant for pollinators and the main food source for the caterpillars of the cardinal moth.
+It is an excellent plant for pollinators and the main food source for the caterpillars of the cinnebar moth.
 It has a long flowering period, which means it is supplies nectar for a lot of insects, for a long time.
 Although it is poisonous, it is not palatable, so why are horse owners so keen to get rid of it from their pastures?

 • Ragwort is a poor competitor against other plants, so thrives best where there is little grass cover.
 Horses are close grazers and create ideal conditions for ragwort to establish, especially where, as so often is the case, grazing is in short supply for the number of horses.